Aspen Dental

-Aspen Dental (known officially as Aspen Dental Management, Inc.) is an American dental support organization that supports Aspen Dental-branded dentistry locations.
+Aspen Dental Management, Inc., commonly referred to as Aspen Dental, is an American dental support organization that supports Aspen Dental-branded dentistry locations.
 Its headquarters is in Chicago, Illinois.

 The organization provides support services to around 1100 independently owned dental offices in the United States.
 Aspen Dental branded dentistry locations are targeted at individuals who may not currently have a relationship with a dental provider or otherwise face financial or other barriers to care.